TobyDJackson/WindAndTrees_NaturalFrequencies/README.md

-# WindAndTrees_Resonance
+# WindAndTrees_NaturalFrequencies

-This repository is for sharing code / data in connection with the project on the resonant frequency of trees.
+This repository is for sharing code / data in connection with the project on the natural frequencies of trees.